 Founded in 1784 by Irishmen who came together to provide assistance and support to their fellow countrymen in the adjustment to life in the new world, The Society of the Friendly Sons of Saint Patrick in the City of New York is the oldest charitable institution in the city.
 We carry on the traditions of our founders by focusing our charitable efforts in three areas within the City of New York: education, Irish Arts & Culture, and, in keeping with our origins, legal immigration services.
 The Society holds several events throughout the year for the purposes of charitable fundraising and social engagement amongst our membership.Learn more

-Approximately one hundred fifty supporters and guests gathered at a private club in New York City on Wednesday, October 19, for the Inaugural Luncheon of The Women's Committee of The Society of the Friendly Sons of St. Patrick in the City of New York.
-This is the first women's event for the Friendly Sons of St. Patrick.
-Proceeds from the luncheon will support the Friendly Sons Scholars Program, this program is administered by the Inner-City Scholarship Fund.
-Guest enjoyed an entertaining presentation by Bonnie Brennan, President, Christie's America.
-Very Reverend Enrique Salvo, Rector of St. Patricks Cathedral said the opening prayer.
+Approximately one hundred seventy supporters and guests gathered at a private club in New York City on Wednesday, October 18, for the second Annual Luncheon of The Women's Committee of The Society of the Friendly Sons of Saint Patrick in the City of New York.
+Founded in 1784, The Society is one of the oldest charitable organizations in New York State.
+The Society embraces its historical mission by focusing its charitable efforts on primary and secondary education, Irish arts and culture, and legal immigration assistance.
+Proceeds from the luncheon support the Friendly Sons Scholars Program, which is administered in partnership with the Inner-City Scholarship Fund.
+Guests enjoyed an entertaining presentation by Robert OâByrne, The Irish Aesthete as well as gifts and a benefactor prize kindly donated by Asprey London.
+Very Reverend Enrique Salvo, Rector of St. Patricks Cathedral, offered the opening prayer

 Next Quarterly Meeting